 Growth Management Act-Elements of Comprehensive Plans.

-The land use element of comprehensive plans should give special consideration to achieving environmental justice in its goals and policies.
-In addition, the land use element must avoid creating or worsening environmental health disparities.
+The land use element of comprehensive plans should give special consideration to achieving environmental justice in its goals and policies, and should avoid creating or worsening environmental health disparities.
 The land use element must also reduce and mitigate the risk to lives and property posed by wildfires by using land use planning tools, which may include reducing residential development pressure in the wildland urban interface area.